 Did you know you can grow olive trees in the landscape?
 Growing olive trees is relatively simple given the proper location and olive tree care is not too demanding either.
 Let’s find out more about how to grow olive trees.

 Think of olive trees and one visualizes the warm sunny Mediterranean, but olive trees can be grown in North America as well.
 Most aptly suited to areas which are prone to high heat and plenty of sunshine, the olive tree should be planted outside and once established is fairly low maintenance.

 Olive trees have lovely silver leaves, which will compliment many other plantings of the garden but are also grown for their fruit.
 The olive tree’s fruit can be pressed for oil or cured (brined) and eaten.

 There are other plants which bear the name “olive,” so make sure to look for a European olive tree when you are growing olive trees.
-Some cultivars that flourish here are self-fertilizing ones such as Arbequina and Mission, grown for oil, and Manzanilla, which is the atypical “California” black olive suitable for canning.
+Some cultivars that flourish here are self-fertilizing ones such as Arbequina and Mission, grown for oil; and Manzanilla, which is the typical “California” black olive suitable for canning.

 How to Grow Olive Trees

 Most olive trees take about three years to come into maturity and begin to set noticeable amounts of fruit.
 To increase fruit set, it is recommended that you plant more than one cultivar close together.